 "It was fun and I was promoted to supervisor.
 I left but rejoined the company in Bristol many years later as a PA even though I couldn't type quickly.
 I was promoted to line manager, moved into training and then onto HR."

 Sue's story is perhaps made all the more amazing by the fact she has been profoundly deaf for 25 years.
 "I didn't realise I was losing my hearing at first - I just thought people were mumbling.
-Then my daughters - Gemma, who now works for the TUC, and Jodie, who is a primary school teacher - suggested I see a specialist.
+Then my daughters - Gemma, who is now managing director of The HR Dept, and Jodie, who is a primary school teacher - suggested I see a specialist.

 "Consequently, I was given an analogue NHS hearing aid, which picked up a lot of background noise.
 I was a single parent, so couldn't afford to buy a better one, so my lip-reading and body language-reading skills became much enhanced."

 Her outlook on life didn't change.
 "No one's perfect and hearing is not the be-all and end-all.
-I'm incredibly fortunate, because I'm otherwise healthy - although I'm currently recovering from a broken ankle, which I've found much more frustrating," she smiles.
+I'm incredibly fortunate, because I'm otherwise healthy," she smiles.

 Humour helps, she says.
 "Sometimes at home I give silly responses because I haven't been able to properly make out the question - which will often happen if a profoundly deaf person can't see your mouth.
 Now I have a brilliant NHS digital hearing aid with built-in loop system, which is great when I'm at the bank, for instance.
 I also have a device that creates a loop, which I can use in meetings for improved hearing.
 I have yet to find a good mobile phone to suit me, though, so I prefer to rely on texts and emails."